MinaAltundis/dsa210-project-nightreign/README.md

 - **Enhanced Nightlords:** Harder versions of the standard Nightlords with increased health, damage, and altered attack patterns.
 These provide greater challenge and significantly increased difficulty.

--  **Loot Quality:** A subjective score (1-5) I assign to evaluate the overall quality of items obtained during a run.
-This personal rating considers weapon effectiveness, useful passive abilities, and overall gear synergy for my playstyle, rather than in-game rarity tiers.

 - **Game Difficulties:**
   - *Deep of Night: Depth (1-5):* Progressively harder difficulty tiers with ranking systems